epinio/docs/docs/references/authorization.md

 ## Assign namespaces

 The authorized user's namespaces are an additional `namespaces` field in the Secret data, separated by a newline `\n`.
-If you want to edit you can just edit that field:
+To modify them edit just that field:

 ```
 cat <<EOF | kubectl apply -f -